 Sharing research through open access provides benefits for authors (greater reach and use of their works), for UNLV (showcasing the research scholarship to potential students and faculty), and to the public, lawmakers, non-profit organizations, and small businesses by ensuring that research that could impact their decisions is available to them.

 Learn about the UNLV Open Article Fund on this page.
 Eligibility requirements and other information are provided here.

 To apply for funds, please complete the online application form.
-You will need to login with your UNLV affiliated email to access the form.
+You will login with your UNLV affiliated email to access the form.
 You may preview the fund application questions below.